Research

 Forging Argumentative Explanations from Causal Models

-A. Rago, F. Russo, E. Albini, P. Baroni, F. Toni, 2021.
-"Forging Argumentative Explanations from Causal Models."
-Proceedings of the 5th Workshop on Advances in Argumentation in Artificial Intelligence 2021 co-located with the 20th International Conference of the Italian Association for Artificial Intelligence (AIxIA 2021).
-Milan, Italy, November 29th, 2021.
+Antonio Rago, Fabrizio Russo, Emanuele Albini, Pietro Baroni, Francesca Toni, "Forging Argumentative Explanations from Causal Models."
+In Proceedings of the 5th Workshop on Advances in Argumentation in Artificial Intelligence 2021 co-located with the 20th International Conference of the Italian Association for Artificial Intelligence (AIxIA 2021), Milan, Italy, November 29th, 2021, 2021.